sebastiangreger/kirby3-commentions/README.md

   'website',  // store author's homepage URL
 ],
 ```

+As with the [comment fields option](#comment-fields) above, an anonymous callback function may be used for more granular control (see above for example code).

 _NB.
 When writing a template to display webmentions along with avatar images, keep in mind that loading images from a remote server may have privacy implications as referrer data and potentially existing cookies may reveal sensitive information to a third party (GDPR requirements might apply as well); you may want to cache such images, yet have to consider copyright questions in that case._